-NAAB's eighteen members account for about 95 percent of the dairy cattle semen sales in the United States.
+NAAB's twenty-four members account for about 95 percent of the dairy cattle semen sales in the United States.
 These organizations, both private and farmer-owned, are very competitive in the field.
 Under the NAAB umbrella, however, these organizations come together for the common good of the livestock industry to present a unified design for cattle improvement.

 Certified Semen Services is a wholly owned subsidiary of NAAB.
 Formed in 1976, CSS is an objective auditing service developed by responsible AI industry leaders through NAAB.
 CSS provides industry self-regulation in the areas of semen and sire health and identification.

-NAAB provides several genetic programs, including the Cross Reference Program, the issuance of Stud Codes, the issuance of Marketing Codes, the Calving Ease Sire Summary, the Random Blood Typing Program, the Genetic Defect Record and the funding of Dairy Records in Progress.
+NAAB provides several genetic programs, including the Cross Reference Program, (Calendar), the issuance of Stud Codes, the issuance of Marketing Codes and the NAAB Uniform Coding System for Identifying Semen.

 The National Association of Animal Breeders conducts various marketing and promotion programs to expand the use of AI in dairy and beef herds of the U.S. These include writing brochures, news releases and articles.

 The National Association of Animal Breeders also offers an extensive array of other educational, informational and reference materials.